 A malignant tumor can be more challenging to treat, but effective treatment is usually possible in the early stages.
-For this reason, it is important for people to attend routine health checks, as these can often make early diagnosis possible.
+For this reason, people need to attend routine health checks, as these can often make early diagnosis possible.

-Anyone who finds a lump, growth, or another unusual change on their body should see a doctor.
+Anyone who finds a lump, growth, or another unusual change in their body should see a doctor.
 Usually, the growth will be no cause for concern, but it is better to check.

 Tumors are overgrowths of tissue and occur due to abnormal cell growth.
 Tumors can occur almost anywhere in the body.